PTSD

 How it impacts your relationship with yourself

-How it impacts relationships with others
+How it impacts your relationship with others

-It can look like:
+From the outside, ADHD can look like:

 PTSD is not just about the past.
 It’s about how the past is still living in your present.